uncultivate/xmas-bonus/README.md

 ## About the game

-Scrooge's Bonus is based on the gift-exchange game (also known as the gift exchange dilemma), a common economic game theory model introduced by George Akerlof and Janet Yellen to simulate reciprocacy in labor relations.
+Scrooge's Bonus is based on the gift-exchange game (also known as the gift exchange dilemma), a common economic game theory model introduced by George Akerlof and Janet Yellen to simulate reciprocity in labor relations.
 It serves as a valuable tool for understanding the principal-agent problem in labor economics.

 Here is an overview of the gift-exchange game and its structure, providing context for the Scrooge's Bonus game: